Import your Bitcoin Wallet into Electrum

 - Type in your 12-word phrase from Exodus:

 - Click "Options" and select "BIP39 seed".
 This will turn on the Next button.
-Click OK, then the Next button will light up and you can click it:
+Click OK, then the Next button will light up.
+Before you proceed, make sure the BIP39 Checksum reads "OK" under the text field.
+This will mean you've entered your phrase correctly.
+If everything checks out, click Next

 - Here is where it gets a bit tricky.
 Exodus uses two types of addresses: Legacy (start with "1") and SegWit bech32 (start with "bc1").
 If you want to access funds held on your Legacy addresses, select "legacy (p2pkh)" under Script type and Derivation path and click Next